 - Temporarily limit your cat’s living space.
 Let her get used to the fact that the only place to pee in the litter tray.
 Especially after moving house or in other stressful situations.
 Gradually (one room per week) restore his home space when he no longer has accidents.

 - If possible, place the second (and subsequent…) litter tray close to the place.
 Maybe after some time, you will no longer need it or you will be able to gradually move it to the desired place.

 - Place the food bowl in this place – cats don’t take care of themselves near the food.

 How to prevent pooping outside the cat litter box?:

 - Don’t stress your cat (don’t beat, don’t shout…)

 - If stress is unavoidable (moving house), think about giving your cat the safest place possible.
 After moving, gradually familiarise your cat with the new location.
-Think about taking some of your cat’s favourite things out of the old house (the old armchair, the rug…)
+Think about taking some of your cat’s favorite things out of the old house (the old armchair, the rug…)